M. Hengelaar - Short introduction to H.R.R.

 While listening to Bach my father would have pointed out the deep joy of the music, its solid rhythm and its polyphony of various parts woven harmoniously together.
 He would have shown how the music serves the text and underscores the text’s meaning.
 Here is a quote by him about Baroque music.
 He said: “Baroque music is very different from later classical music.
 It is a world away from the bombast that sometimes makes 19th-century music so unpalatable – the so-called profound, the problematic, the struggle of the heroic but oh so tragic human being.
 Baroque music is more down to earth and at the same time much richer, because in its directness it expresses all sorts of moods – all aspects of life, even the less grand ones – humour, excitement, joy, peace, but also sorrow and yearning.
 It is never pretentiously sophisticated, never sentimental, never driven by mood alone – this music is deeper and it reflects the breadth of human experience rather than only the emotional side.”

-My father was struck by the similarity of the African-American music of the first half of the twentieth century to Baroque music.
+My father was struck by the similarity of the African American music of the first half of the twentieth century to Baroque music.
 Not technically (or only partly so), but in spirit.
 He would say that since the Enlightenment music was accorded too high a place.
 Now people had to listen in reverent silence to the great revelations of the composers’ souls.
 But this, my father said, was the death of entertainment, as no good composer wanted to make the so-called simple music anymore for less lofty occasions.

 My father, however, considered entertainment as an important and valuable part of human life.
 He was actually ahead of his time in not wanting to distinguish between high and low art.
-Here is for instance what he said about Blind Willie Johnson, the blind African-American spirituals singing street evangelist in Texas: “Blind Willie Johnson makes pure art – one has to hear it to understand just how much depth and beauty a simple folk singer like him was able to provide.”
+Here is for instance what he said about Blind Willie Johnson, the blind African American spirituals singing street evangelist in Texas: “Blind Willie Johnson makes pure art – one has to hear it to understand just how much depth and beauty a simple folk singer like him was able to provide.”

 And my father called King Oliver’s Creole Jazz Band ‘the best band ever’.
 He loved its emphasis on ensemble playing, the polyphony, its beautiful melodies and calm and joyful spirit.
 This music is all the more special when you compare it to the white popular music in America at that time, which tended to be very light, laidback and sweet, with no depth at all.
 My father points out how white people were looking for something more real and meaningful for their own music and found this in black music.
 Over and over again whites imitated the black genres.
 He calls black music (jazz, blues and gospel) the iron pill that was supposed to give new strength to the anaemic music of the whites.
-But over and over again the character of the music changed, when the black music came in the hands of the whites (and of mammon) and all the life went out of it again.
+But over and over again the character of the music changed, when the black music came into the hands of the whites (and of mammon) and all the life went out of it again.

 Why is this? my father asked.
 He said: “Because there was no basis to build on.
 We can weep at the way western culture made something so ugly and lifeless out of something that was so beautiful and so full of life.”
 Why did the whites lack the necessary basis?
 Because the Enlightenment and the subsequent development of western thinking had greatly impoverished their attitude to life.
 The blacks had escaped this development, as they had lived separately as slaves and had not followed western education.
-So, their spirit was a pre-Enlightenment spirit, while their mentality was a Christian mentality, as most of these jazz musicians went to church.
+So, their spirit was a pre-Enlightenment spirit, while their mentality was a Christian mentality, as most of these musicians went to church.

 So, to end here, what type of music was my father looking for and what type of music would he be looking for now?
-Music that is joyful and deep like that of Bach and Schütz and Jelly Roll Morton and King Oliver; music that is truthful about the hardships of life like the blues; and music that is honest about the troubles we encounter but also holds fast to hope, like the spirituals and black gospel.
+Music that is joyful and deep like that of Bach and Schütz and Jelly Roll Morton and King Oliver; music that is truthful about the hardships of life like the blues; and music that is honest about the troubles we encounter but also holds fast to hope, like spirituals and black gospel.